supervisely-ecosystem/import-from-google-cloud-storage/README.md

 ## Overview

 Application uploads images using links from provided CSV file.
+All images will be uploaded to single dataset.
+User chooses destination: workspace/project/dataset.
 In addition, other columns can be attached to images as metainformation.

 ## How To Run